cewing/training.python_web/source/presentations/session07.rst

     BeautifulSoup will choose the "best" available.

     You can specify the parser if you need to for some reason.

+    In fact, in recent versions of BeautifulSoup, you'll be warned if you don't (though you can ignore the warning).

 .. nextslide:: Install Requests